-Travel costs: Expenses for Project/Sub-Project-related travel (including accommodation) are eligible and are capped at five per cent of direct research expenses per year.
+Travel costs: Expenses for Project/Sub-Project-related travel (including accommodation) are eligible and are capped at five per cent (5%) of direct research expenses per year.
 Travel must always be by the most practical and economical method.
-When air or rail are the most practical and economical methods, when air or rail are the most practical and economy class seat will be reimbursed by OICR funds, and the Recipient must maintain appropriate records of travel expenses and their purpose.
+When air or rail are the most practical and economical methods, only the cost of an economy class seat will be reimbursed by OICR funds, and the Recipient must maintain appropriate records of travel expenses and their purpose.